Box Filtration: Discussion

 \section{Discussion}

 The main bottleneck for computing box filtrations is the solution of linear programs that determine the extent of growth of each box at each growth step of the filtration.
 While we currently model this growth step as a linear program, more efficient approaches could be developed for the same.
+Since the cost function is additive in nature, we have shown stability with respect to Gromov-Hausdorff distance.
+We would like to explore stability with respect to Gromov-Wasserstein distance in future work.

 While pixel covers offer computational efficiency over point covers, using too large of a pixel size could result in smaller scale features being missed.
 It could be useful to identify guidelines for choosing the pixel size based on properties of the PCD.
 While we presented the box filtration for PCDs, it can be naturally adapted to build sublevel set filtrations.
 It would be interesting to consider extending the box filtration approach to multiparameter persistence.